Cart 0

 fabric quilting

 Switch up your cushion collection with Michael Caputo's Round Boxed Pillow made from scrap fabric.
-From Michael's brand new book, Modern Quilting, this simple project is perfect if a comfy, eclectic touch is what you're looking for!
+This simple project is perfect if a comfy, eclectic touch is what you're looking for!

 Modern Quilting